claygregory/moves-on-deck/README.md

 yarn
 ```

+### Environmental Variables
+To use the Mapbox layer, you'll need to supply the your own Mapbox API key, via the `MAPBOX_ACCESS_TOKEN` environmental variable.
+This can be provided on the command line, or placed in a `.env` file at the project root.
+Your can request a free key from [Mapbox](https://www.mapbox.com) for limited usage.

 ### Running Locally

 By default, Gulp will build the project and launch a local webserver on port 8000 with hot-reloading enabled.
-To use the Mapbox layer, you'll need to supply your own Mapbox API key, via the `MAPBOX_ACCESS_TOKEN` environmental variable.
-Your can request a free key from [Mapbox](https://www.mapbox.com) for limited usage.
+Be sure you've provided the Mapbox API key as described above.
 ```bash
 MAPBOX_ACCESS_TOKEN=your_token gulp
 ```

 ### Production Build

-As with above, you'll need a Mapbox API key.
-The value in the `MAPBOX_ACCESS_TOKEN` environmental variable will be statically inlined to your production build using [envify](https://github.com/hughsk/envify), ready for distribution.
+As with a dev build, you'll need to supply a Mapbox API key as described above.
+This key will be statically inlined to your production build using [envify](https://github.com/hughsk/envify), ready for distribution.
 Running with `--type=production` will also compress and uglify the build:
 ```bash
 MAPBOX_ACCESS_TOKEN=your_token gulp --type=production build
 ```